svirmasalo/Lightbox-anything/README.md

 ## Usage
  - Edit lightboxAnything.js-file with your preferred editor
  - Select elements you wish to show in a lightbox by adding some kind of selector to the array called 'itemsToLightbox'.
-You can do it with vanilla JS or with jQuery like I did.font_small
+You can do it with vanilla JS or with jQuery like I did.
  - Refres the page and try it.
  - If it is not working, there's either problems with your jQuery or browser.